Love Accidentally: Production

 On April 13, 2022, it was announced that the film will be the first original movie released by Amazon Freevee, and that it would star Brenda Song, Aaron O'Connell, Denise Richards, and Maxwell Caulfield.

 Release

-The trailer was released on June 6, 2022.
 The film was released on Amazon Freevee on July 15, 2022.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 13% based on 8 reviews, with an average rating of 4.00/10.
-Radhika Menon of Decider wrote, "It's cheesy, which isn't a fault on its own, but doesn't back itself up with the heart it thinks it's delivering," concluding that "the film under-uses Brenda Song."
+On Rotten Tomatoes, the film holds an approval rating of 13% based on 8 reviews, with an average rating of 4/10.
+Radhika Menon of Decider wrote, "It's cheesy, which isn't a fault on its own, but doesn't back itself up with the heart it thinks it's delivering", concluding that "the film under-uses Brenda Song."
 Ferdosa Abdi of Screen Rant rated it 1.5 stars out of 5, calling it "a flimsy story with poor chemistry."